 One of the major problems is that the behavior we observe within a short period of interviewing may be unreasonable.
 For example, a rather thoughtful person might be able to give the idea of being dynamic enough if he only kept it for half an hour.
 It is therefore necessary to supplement the behavior which can be seen in direct face-to-face contact

-The main purpose of the interview interview is to select as many clickers as possible from the life history of the candidates, so the behavior of twenty or thirty years should be targeted, most of which is bound to be highly characteristic of the person concerned.
+The main purpose of the interview is to select as many clickers as possible from the life history of the candidates, so the behavior of twenty or thirty years should be targeted, most of which is bound to be highly characteristic of the person concerned.

 Selection interviews can come in various forms:

 A round-robin interview is one of the most commonly used interviewing techniques by our client firms.
-You will be interviewed with multiple interviewers.
+You will be interviewed by multiple interviewers.
 The key to a round-robin interview is answering a good series.
 After discussing your answers, interviewers will usually meet and make any inconsistencies.

 A panel interview is an interview that consists of two or more interviews.
 Usually, interviewers will both ask questions.
 The purpose of a panel interview is to gain multiple perspectives of the potential candidate.
 The key to a panel interview is to keep all interviewees involved.
 Make eye contact with all interviewers even when answering a specific person’s question.

 One-on-one interviews are interviews with a single interviewee.
 The key to a one-on-one interview is to build a relationship with the interviewer.
 Smile Be friendly Try to match your interviewer’s energy level.
 Generally, you will have very little time to make an impact.
-Know the location and key features the company is seeking and emphasize on those issues.
+Know the location and key features the company is seeking and emphasize those issues.

 A stressful interview is designed to test your reactions in a stressful environment.
 The interviewer can try to intimidate you and the purpose is to eliminate candidates who do not behave adversely.
-The interviewer will make a deliberate attempt to see how to conduct himself using methods such as sarcasm, controversial style questions or long awkward silence.
+The interviewer will make a deliberate attempt to see how to conduct himself using methods such as sarcasm, controversial style questions, or long awkward silence.
 The key to a stress interview is recognizing the stress interview you are having.
 Do not take it personally.
-Stay calm, concentrate and don’t let yourself be in a rush.
+Stay calm, concentrate, and don’t let yourself be in a rush.
 Ask for clarification if you need it.
 Learn how to push back.
-Ask an interviewer for a number of problems currently and offer suggestions.
+Ask an interviewer about a number of problems currently and offer suggestions.

 selection interview goals